EthanLiu-Twilio/ConversationRelay/README.md

-This is a minimun version of components that you can qiuck confirm/check the Twilio ConversationRelay feature, enjoy~
+This is a minimal version of the components that you can quickly confirm/check for the Twilio ConversationRelay feature.
+Enjoy!

 Steps
 ------